nehaajayan007-creator/A-Algorithm---Shortest-Path-Finder/README.md

 # A*Algorithm---Shortest-Path-Finder
-This project demonstrates the A* algorithm to find the shortest path in a grid by combing cost and heuristic functions.
+This project demonstrates the A* algorithm to find the shortest path in a grid by combining cost and heuristic functions.
 It allows users to visualize pathfinding in different scenarios.

 # A* Algorithm
 A command-line implementation of the A* (A-Star) search algorithm — one of the most widely used pathfinding algorithms in Artificial Intelligence.
 This project demonstrates how A* efficiently finds the shortest path on a 2D grid with obstacles, using a heuristic function (Manhattan Distance) to guide the search.